 Pronounced “Saw-vin-yon blæŋ”

-close up of cauliflower steak with tahini yogurt sauce topped with almond paprika butter and scallions
+roasted cauliflower steaks on tahini yogurt sauce with almond paprika butter in a white bowl.

 Recipe FAQs

-Cauliflower steak and yogurt sauce can be stored separately in airtight containers and kept in the fridge for 3 days.
+The cauliflower steaks and yogurt sauce can be stored separately in airtight containers in the fridge for up to 3 days.

 PRINT SAVE